 📷 A pair of giraffes walk across an expansive grassland.
 Maasai Mara National Reserve, Kenya © Amish Chhagan

 📷 A female caracal catches a rodent to feed her two kittens.
 Ngorongoro Crater, Tanzania © Bill Klipp

 📷 A honey badger trots along in search of a meal.
 Etosha National Park, Namibia © Elize Labuschagne-Hull

 📷 A cackle of spotted hyena having a morning drink.
 Addo Elephant National Park, South Africa © John Vosloo

 📷 A lion pair come face-to-face.
 Kgalagadi Transfrontier Park, South Africa © Ernest Porter

-📷 A male gelada baboon (also known as a bleeding-heart monkey) surveys the spectacular view from a cliff edge.
+📷 A male gelada (also known as a bleeding-heart monkey) surveys the spectacular view from a cliff edge.
 Simien Mountains National Park, Ethiopia © Franciscus Scheelings

 📷 A leopard stretches out on a tree branch.
 Ndutu, Tanzania © Hilton Kotze

 📷 Two baby baboons share a moment of tenderness.
 Pilansberg National Park, South Africa © Ilna Booyens